Tarsiciosh/EssentialFeed/README.md

 #### save command fails on deletion error. add a closure to the save command to receive the error. add receivedError to catch this error on the completion block and compared to the deletionError. in the save function completes in the root of the function with an error.

-#### save commands fails On Insertion Error. create the test with insertionError, completes deletion successfully and completes insertions with error. create the insertionsCompletions in the FeedStore to hold the completions then use new created completeInsertion(with:error) in the test. pass completion directly
+#### save commands fails On Insertion Error. create the test with insertionError, completes deletion successfully and completes insertions with error. create the insertionsCompletions in the FeedStore to hold the completions then use new created completeInsertion(with:error) in the test. we can use the save completion to pass it to the insert completion because the both have the same signature.